DDuQ/UsersAPI_gRPC/README.md

 The reason for gRPC is to make communication between microservices faster.

-**REST** aims to expose client services through the JSON format following the HTTP protocol.
+**REST** aims to expose client services through the JSON, XML or alike formats following the HTTP protocol.

 Here is a more detailed article about gRPC and REST APIs.
 [Click here](https://www.imaginarycloud.com/blog/grpc-vs-rest/)